 – features trimmed corners, combining the sharp lines of the emerald cut with the round cut’s brilliance

-– this cut provides a classic look with a current feel.
+– this cut provides a classic look with a contemporary feel.
 A popular cut in a variety of jewelry, specifically engagement rings, it provides an immaculate brilliance

 – more square than it is rectangular, and is often mistaken for an emerald cut due to the similar cut style